Pitch-Technologies/FedProClient/doc/Settings.md

 ## How to provide settings

-Client libraries are configurable by passing settings through the `connect()` method of the `RTIambassador` class, through environment variables, and through Java System Properties.
+Client libraries are configurable by passing settings through the `connect()` method of the `RTIambassador` class, through environment variables, and through Java system properties.

-If the value for a certain setting is specified in more than one way, the value which is set through the most prioritized way will be used.
-The order of precedence is, from least to most prioritized:
+The order of precedence of the different methods is as follows:

-* Implementation defaults,
-* Environment variable `FEDPRO_CLIENT_SETTINGS`,
-* System property with prefix `FedPro.` (Java only),
+1. System property with prefix `FedProOverrides.` (Java only)
+2. Environment variable `FEDPRO_CLIENT_OVERRIDES`
-* `RTIambassador.connect()` parameter (local settings designator string in HLA Evolved, and `RtiConfiguration` instance in (HLA 4),
+3. `RTIambassador.connect()` parameter (local settings designator string in HLA Evolved, and `RtiConfiguration` instance in HLA 4)

-* Environment variable `FEDPRO_CLIENT_OVERRIDES`,
-* System property with prefix `fedProOverrides.` (Java only).
+4. System property with prefix `FedPro.` (Java only)
+5. Environment variable `FEDPRO_CLIENT_SETTINGS`
+6. Default values

 ### RtiConfiguration syntax (HLA 4)

-For HLA{nbsp}4 federates,
-one way to provide settings is to provide them through a `RtiConfiguration` object and then pass through to the `connect()` method of the `RTIambassador` class.
+Federates using the {hla4} API may provide settings in an `RtiConfiguration` object passed to the `connect()` method of the `RTIambassador` class.
 When doing so, the following applies:

-* All settings may be separated by either commas or line breaks
-* Both RTI-specific settings, and Federate Protocol client-specific settings may be provided through the additional settings field of the `RtiConfiguration` object
+* Both regular LRC settings and Federate Protocol client settings may be provided through the `additionalSettings` field of the `RtiConfiguration` object.
+* LRC settings provided this way will only apply if the Federate Protocol server is configured to trust them.
+* All settings may be separated by either commas or line breaks.
-* All Federate Protocol client setting names must be prefixed with `FedPro.`
+* All Federate Protocol client setting names must be prefixed with `FedPro.`.
-* The address for the Federate Protocol server to connect to may be specified through the RTI address field of the `RtiConfiguration` object
+* The address for the Federate Protocol server to connect to may be specified through the RTI address field of the `RtiConfiguration` object.

 C++ Example:
 ```